mrhooray/swim-js/docs/api.md

 Number of hosts to send ping-req messages to for pinging unresponsive nodes indirectly to reduce false positives.

+##suspectTimeout
+Number of milliseconds before considering a suspect faulty.

 ##udp
 UDP Options
 * maxDgramSize - Max size of UDP datagram.
 If bigger than what the network supports,